-Matt Lambert is a filmmaker and photographer whose gripping, sensual work has found worldwide acclaim.
-A Los Angeles native living in Berlin, his craft is colored by his formal training in fine arts and animation, with works across narrative film, experimental documentary, music, video, and fashion.
+Matt Lambert is a filmmaker and photographer whose gripping, sensual work across narrative film, experimental documentary, music, video, and fashion has found worldwide acclaim.
+A Los Angeles native living in Berlin, his craft is colored by his formal training in fine arts and animation.

-Matt continued his partnership with Mykki Blanco with Out of This World.
-The i-D web series follows Blanco as he journeys through Johannesburg, highlighting the untold stories and culture of queer artists, designers, and dancers.
+Matt continued his partnership with Mykki Blanco in Out of This World, an i-D web series that follows Blanco as he journeys through Johannesburg, highlighting the untold stories and culture of queer artists, designers, and dancers.
 In late 2017, Lambert also spearheaded COVERGIRL’s rebranding with “Made in the Mirror,” a spot that announced the make-up brand’s fresh tagline #IAmWhatIMakeUp.
-The female empowerment piece encouraged people to wear makeup however they wished and introduced the new COVERGIRLS Ayesha Curry, Issa Rae, Shelina Moreda, Maye Musk, Katy Perry, and Massy Arias.

 In addition to filmmaking, Matt maintains an immense love for fine art photography —particularly that which spotlights queer intimacy — which he often channels for his work in the world of fashion.
-His photo book “Keim” captures moments from gay youth culture, which he again channeled in his homopunk webzine “Vitium.”
-Matt released “His Sweat,” a short film that intimately observes queer sexuality down to the sweat in 2016.
-Currently sitting at 28 million views on YouTube, the video still remains Dazed’s and NOWNESS’ most viewed film.
+In 2016, Matt released “His Sweat,” a short film that intimately observes queer sexuality down to the sweat.
+The film currently sits at 80 million views on YouTube and still remains Dazed’s and NOWNESS’ most viewed film.
 In 2017, he released the widely celebrated “Home,” a book highlighting safe spaces for queer youth.

 In the last quarter of 2018, he teamed with Stefano Pilati to creative direct all film content, including the live stream footage for the launch of Pilati’s fashion brand “Random Identities.”